 - 5. Appeal - a.
-Within five (5) days of receiving the judicial board's decision, either the Dean or the accused student may appeal the judicial board's decision to the college's Appeals Officer. - b.
+Within five (5) days of receiving the judicial board's decision, either the Dean or the accused student may appeal the judicial board's decision to the college's Appeals Officer.

+- b.
 An appeal must be in writing.
 An appeal is permitted only to consider new evidence, which was not presented at hearing because it was not reasonably known to the accused student at that time, and which is sufficiently relevant such that it could alter the judicial board's decision. - c.
 The Appeals Officer shall issue a written decision within ten (10) days of receiving the appeal.
-The d.
+The Appeals Officer may accept, reject or modify the judicial board's decision or sanction. - d.
 The Appeals Officer's decision shall be final.